 If you blog in many languages on one blog, you may select Use automatically detected language to proofread posts and pages.
 The proofreader will then detect the language of your post and use the correct technology to proofread it.

 You may add a phrase to the ignore list by typing it into the text field and clicking Add.
-Click to remove a phrase from the ignore list.
+Click the ‘x’ icon next to a phrase to remove a phrase from the ignore list.
 A phrase is one or more words and the ignore list is case-sensitive.

 Can I add words to the dictionary?

 No, but you can add phrases to an ignore list so they don’t show up as errors.

 Do you differentiate between American, British, and Canadian English?

 Not yet.
 For now, American, British, and Canadian variations of words are in our dictionary.